My Egg-Laying Native Chickens – How to Build a Small Poultry in Your Backyard for Personal Egg Consumption

 Final Thought

 Building a simple chicken cage with a nest in your backyard is a manageable DIY project that can provide numerous benefits.
 By following these steps, you can create a safe and comfortable home for your chickens, ensuring they thrive and produce fresh eggs for your family.
 Of course you can diverge from this design and customized your own chicken cage setup that will satisfy your own requirements and meet your available materials.
-Happy building!
+Enjoy building your small backyard poultry setup!

 Below are the other life hacks you can build in your backyard: